 The Klang Valley’s main port is Port Klang (MYPKG), with your goods leaving the Port of Singapore (SGSIN) if you’re shipping via sea freight.
 This mode of transport is usually preferred if you already have a reliable forecast of demand for your products in Malaysia, as sea freight is suited for stocking up large amounts of inventory at once.
-This forecast will allow you to make use of a local distribution centre within Malaysia for faster last mile fulfilment.
+This forecast will allow you to make use of a local distribution centre within Malaysia for faster last-mile fulfilment.

 If your item is below Malaysia’s de minimis rate of MYR 500, then there is no need to pay import duties and taxes to the customs office.
 The de minimis rate refers to a value threshold where no duties and taxes are charged if the shipment’s CIF value, which includes your good’s price, shipping fee, and insurance costs if any, is below that point.
 However, this only applies to goods that are delivered via air freight.

 On the other hand, if your goods exceed the de minimis threshold, import duties and taxes will be levied on your shipment.
-You would have to pay a sales and services tax (SST) of between 5 and 10 per cent and import duties depend on the product category as declared by the harmonised systems code (HS code).
+You would have to pay a sales and services tax (SST) of between 5 to 10 per cent and import duties depending on the product category as declared by the harmonised systems code (HS code).
 You may find out the percentage of your import duties paid through the Royal Malaysian Customs Department’s website.3

 If you’re shipping a B2C parcel, you can choose to either pay for the import duties and taxes yourself or let your customers pay for the import duties and taxes.
 This is determined by the incoterms Delivered Duties Unpaid (DDU) and Delivered Duties Paid (DDP).
 While we strongly encourage you to opt for DDP to keep your shipping experience smooth for your B2C customer, it helps to familiarise with what these arrangements mean.